 Escalated calls increase costs.
 Lost customers increase costs.
 According to Frederick Reichheld of Bain and Company, the inventor of the net promoter system, the cost of customer acquisition versus customer retention could reach as high as 700 percent.
 In other words, acquiring a new customer can cost 6 to 7 times more than retaining an existing customer.
 Containment is key.
 Analysis of 7.ai customer deployments shows that intent-driven experiences can increase self-service rates by up to 25 percent, raise call completion rates up as high as 90 percent, and reduce IVR call duration up to 30 percent.
 This saves customers time and drives higher CSAT and NPS.

 We recently proved this with a global hotel chain that came to us to replace its traditional IVR system.
 We replaced that system with an AI-powered virtual agent that uses the same business logic and natural language processing capabilities across both voice and digital channels.
-Because this works across voice and digital, we were able to replace disparate IVR journeys with conversational speech, which resulted in faster and more efficient ‘right (call) routing’ to the agents with the appropriate skills to resolve the call.
+Because the virtual agent works across voice and digital, we were able to replace disparate IVR journeys with conversational speech, which resulted in faster and more efficient ‘right (call) routing’ to the agents with the appropriate skills to resolve the call.
 This also reduced the number of agent-to-agent transfers.
 Moreover, we have turned on several intents that are showing very high levels of containment within in the IVR.

 Call containment can be a highly cost-effective strategy.
 The increased success of self-service tasks helps build trust in the automated service and reduces loads on the agents to yield a more efficient contact center workforce.
 Live agents get to spend more time providing high-value services to customers, which leads to better and differentiated customer satisfaction and helps sustain the contact center workforce.